sander1988/Indego/.github/ISSUE_TEMPLATE.md

 <!-- READ THIS FIRST:
 - Make sure you are running the latest release of the Indego component
 - Make sure you are running the latest version of Home Assistant before reporting an issue: https://github.com/home-assistant/home-assistant/releases
+- Include logs where possible.
+But make sure you replace/hide any senstitive information
-- Provide as many details as possible. **Paste logs**, configuration samples and code into the backticks.
+- Provide as many details as possible.
+Paste logs, configuration samples and code into the backticks.
 -->

 ## Checklist